cbrkit.adapt

 {'name': 'Peter', 'age': 30}

-attribute_value( attributes: Mapping[str, MaybeSequence[cbrkit.typing.AdaptationFunc[typing.Any]]], value_getter: Callable[[typing.Any, str], typing.Any] = <function default_value_getter>, value_setter: Callable[[typing.Any, str, typing.Any], None] = <function default_value_setter>)
+attribute_value( attributes: Mapping[str, MaybeSequence[SimpleAdaptationFunc[typing.Any]]], value_getter: Callable[[typing.Any, str], typing.Any] = <function getitem_or_getattr>, value_setter: Callable[[typing.Any, str, typing.Any], None] = <function setitem_or_setattr>)

-attributes: Mapping[str, MaybeSequence[cbrkit.typing.AdaptationFunc[typing.Any]]]
+attributes: Mapping[str, MaybeSequence[SimpleAdaptationFunc[typing.Any]]]

 value_getter: Callable[[typing.Any, str], typing.Any]